granolocks/gabekoss.com/content/blog/2013-12-07-view_tcp_port_activity.md

 updated_at: 2013-12-07 21:30
 kind: blog-post
 author: Gabe Koss
-summary: Here are a few tools to help you identify what your computer is doing on the network.
+summary: Here are a few tools to help you identify what linux your computer is doing on the network.
 tags:
   - networking
 ---

-Here are a few tools to help you identify what your computer is doing on the network.
+Here are a few tools to help you identify what your linux computer is doing on the network.
 See also [iptraf](/notes/iptraf) and [nethog](/notes/nethog).

 ## Scan self with nmap